uswong/homebridge-bondbridge/README.md

 * Suggest Improvements and Features you would like to see!

 ## Special Thanks
-1. Many thanks to [Mitch Williams](https://github.com/mitch7391) who has created the wonderful [homebridge-cmd4:-AdvantageAir](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir) plugin and has allowed me to participate in its development and in the process I have leant a lot on **bash** and **javascript** coding in homebridge environment.
+1. Many thanks to [Mitch Williams](https://github.com/mitch7391) who has initiated the [homebridge-cmd4-AdvantageAir](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir) plugin and has allowed me to participate in its development and in the process I have leant a lot about GitHub and on **bash** and **javascript** coding in homebridge environment.
-2. Many thanks also to [John Talbot](https://github.com/ztalbot2000) for his fantastic [homebridge-cmd4](https://github.com/ztalbot2000/homebridge-cmd4) plugin with which I can do wonderful things in Homekit.
+2. Many thanks also to [John Talbot](https://github.com/ztalbot2000) for his fantastic [homebridge-cmd4](https://github.com/ztalbot2000/homebridge-cmd4) plugin which I forked and reused most of the original logic, with some modifications and adjustments to meet the requirements of this plugin.
 3. And never forget to thank my beautiful wife who has put up with my obsession on this.....